algorandfoundation/ARCs/ARCs/arc-000N.md

 - Smart Signature Template - A Smart Signature source file that contains template variables to be populated for a specific instance
 - Template Variable - A variable to be substituted later, specifying the name of the variable.
 The Template Variable must start with `TMPL_` and the type is inferred from the op used (e.g. `pushbytes TMPL_ASSET_NAME` => `bytes` )
 - Blanked Template - An assembled Smart Signature Template with the Template Variables set to their 0 value
+- Assembler - The software that converts a TEAL source file to a binary file representing the bytecode of the contract.

 ### Description

-In order for a Smart Contract to perform this validation on a Template, two pieces of information should be known ahead of time:
+In order for a Smart Contract to perform validation on a Template, two pieces of information should be known ahead of time:

 1. The positions of the Template Variables within the compiled contract
 2. The bytecode of the compiled SmartSig with all Template Variables set to the 0 value (0 for uint64, "" for bytes)

+> Note: Integers in the assembled contract are encoded as [`uvarint`](https://www.sqlite.org/src4/doc/trunk/www/varint.wiki)

 With this information, the Smart Contract performing the validation may accept a number of arguments corressponding to the order and type of the Template Variables in the SmartSig.
 It may then encode the variables properly (uint64=>varuint) and insert them in the bytecode at its start position.

 ### Preparation

-During assembly of a SmartSig Template, the assembler should note the bytecode position and type of any Template Variables (strings with the prefix `TMPL_`).
-These Template Variables should be set to the zero value for their type.
+During assembly of a SmartSig Template, the assembler should note the bytecode position and type of any Template Variables.
+These value of these Template Variables should be set to the zero value for it's type.

-The output of the assembly step should be 2 artifacts:
+The output of the assembly step should include 2 artifacts:

 1. A JSON file containing the list of template variables
 ex:
 ```js
 {